 What about charter schools?

 There are two in-district charter schools that serve students in grades 9-12: Boston Green Academy and Edwards M. Kennedy Academy for Health Careers.
-These schools show on your choice list but may require an additional application to each school.
+These schools show on your choice list but also require an additional application to each school.

 There are additional charter schools in and around Boston that won’t be on your choice list.
 These schools are not part of Boston Public Schools and have their own enrollment process.
 If you are interested in one of these schools, you should visit applybostoncharterschools.org.